$36.86 to $48.37 per hour

 Nursing is full of opportunities to grow, advance and change your career direction.
 Registered nurses may choose to specialize in a variety of nursing areas including operating room, critical care, neurosciences, pediatric, emergency, oncology, community health or other clinical areas.
 Whatever your interest – working with children, scientific procedures and high tech equipment, teaching and promoting healthy practices, developing your leadership skills – nursing has something for you.

-Registered nurses who work in Corrections Health at Alberta Health Services collaborate with healthcare professionals, correctional centre authorities in a safe & secure setting to provide quality patient care to adults and youth in custody.
+Registered nurses who work in Corrections Health at AHS collaborate with healthcare professionals, correctional centre authorities in a safe & secure setting to provide quality patient care to adults and youth in custody.
 Opportunities exist for clinical, addictions and mental health practice with support from clinical experts in a multidisciplinary team environment.

 Many registered nurses work in environments that are physically demanding and may require different levels of physical exertion.
 Some positions are routinely required to lift and transfer patients.
 At times, registered nurses may work in challenging and stressful circumstances, such as in an emergency situation.
 During the course of their work registered nurses may be exposed to blood, bodily fluids, infectious diseases, chemicals and other safety hazards.